-We propose to approve the Navajo Nation's special migratory bird season.
+We propose to approve the Point No Point Treaty Council Tribes special migratory bird seasons.

-(q) Oneida Tribe of Indians of Wisconsin, Oneida, Wisconsin (Tribal Members Only)
+(p) Oneida Tribe of Indians of Wisconsin, Oneida, Wisconsin (Tribal Members Only)

-Since 1991-92, the Oneida Tribe of Indians of Wisconsin and the Service have cooperated to establish uniform regulations for migratory bird hunting by tribal and nontribal hunters within the original Oneida Reservation boundaries.
+Since 1991-92, the Oneida Tribe of Indians of Wisconsin and the Service have cooperated to establish uniform regulations for migratory bird hunting by Tribal and nontribal hunters within the original Oneida Reservation boundaries.
 Since 1985, the Oneida Tribe's Conservation Department has enforced the Tribe's hunting regulations within those original reservation limits.
 The Oneida Tribe also has a good working relationship with the State of Wisconsin and the majority of the seasons and limits are the same for the Tribe and Wisconsin.

-In a May 29, 2008, letter, the Tribe proposed special migratory bird hunting regulations.
-For ducks, the Tribe described the general outside dates as being September 20 through December 7, 2008, with a closed segment of November 22 to 30, 2008.
+In a May 28, 2009, letter, the Tribe proposed special migratory bird hunting regulations.
+For ducks, the Tribe described the general outside dates as being September 19 through December 6, 2009, with a closed segment of November 21 to 29, 2009.
 The Tribe proposes a daily bag limit of six birds, which could include no more than six mallards (three hen mallards), six wood duck, one redhead, two pintail, and one hooded merganser.

-For geese, the Tribe requests a season between September 1 and December 31, 2008, with a daily bag limit of three Canada geese.
-Hunters will be issued three tribal tags for geese in order to monitor goose harvest.
+For geese, the Tribe requests a season between September 1 and December 31, 2009, with a daily bag limit of three Canada geese.
+Hunters will be issued three Tribal tags for geese in order to monitor goose harvest.
 An additional three tags will be issued each time birds are registered.
-The Tribe will close the season November 22 to 30, 2008.
+The Tribe will close the season November 21 to 29, 2009.
 If a quota of 300 geese is attained before the season concludes, the Tribe will recommend closing the season early.

-For woodcock, the Tribe proposes a season between September 6 and November 9, 2008, with a daily bag and possession limit of 5 and 10, respectively.
+For woodcock, the Tribe proposes a season between September 5 and November 8, 2009, with a daily bag and possession limit of 5 and 10, respectively.

-For mourning dove, the Tribe proposes a season between September 1 and November 9, 2008, with a daily bag and possession limit of 10 and 20, respectively.
+For mourning dove, the Tribe proposes a season between September 1 and November 8, 2009, with a daily bag and possession limit of 10 and 20, respectively.